LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 ## Prepare the Code

-- Start with the corrected code you finished with in the last studio
+- Start with the corrected code you finished with in the last studio.
-- Open the `application.properties` file, find and change the following lines:
+- Open the `application.properties` file.
+Find and change the following lines:
 ```nohighlight
 spring.datasource.url=jdbc:postgresql://${APP_DB_HOST}:${APP_DB_PORT}/${APP_DB_NAME}
 spring.datasource.username=${APP_DB_USER}
 spring.datasource.password=${APP_DB_PASS}
 # spring.jpa.hibernate.ddl-auto = create
 ```
-- Go into IntelliJ's Gradle tool window, and click on `Tasks > build > bootRepackage`.
+- Go into IntelliJ's Gradle tool window, and click on *Tasks > build > bootRepackage*.
-- Verify the jar appears in `build/libs`
+- Verify that the jar appears in `build/libs`.

 ## Provision a VPC